Chief Instructor: Sensei Bill Williams

 In May of 2005, Bill successfully completed the *Senbondori, (test or challenge of 1000 points) that was overseen by the 16th Headmaster of Sosuishi-ryu Jujutsu, Shitama Manzo Sensei, the 16th Dai Menkyo of Sosuishi-ryu Jujutsu who traveled to New York to conduct the senbondori at the Seibukan Dojo.

-Rondy is one of the Senior Instructors at the Seibukan Dojo, and holds the grades of 5th degree black belt (GoDan), and the title of Renshi in Isshin-ryu Karate-do and also holds the grade of 5th degree belt (Gomokuroku), and the title of Shihan-Dai in Sosuishi-ryu Jujutsu.
+Rondy is one of the Senior Instructors at the Seibukan Dojo, and holds the grades of 6th degree black belt (RokuDan), and the title of Renshi in Isshin-ryu Karate-do and also holds the grade of 6th degree belt (Rokumokuroku), and the title of Shihan-Dai in Sosuishi-ryu Jujutsu, and ShoDan in RyuKyuKobudo-Tesshinkan.
 He began his training in 1996 in Isshin-ryu Karate, and Sosuishi-ryu Jujutsu.
+Sensei Angoy is the President of the Sosuishiryu Jujutsu Kai.

 In March 2004, and May of 2005, Rondy successfully completed the *Senbondori, (test or challenge of 1000 points) that was overseen by the 16th Headmaster of Sosuishi-ryu Jujutsu, Shitama Manzo Sensei.
 Rondy is one of the very few students that has ever completed this grueling test of stamina, will power, and spirit.
 TWICE!